Running After Injuries: 5 Tips to Restart Your Training

 People who run regularly do wonderful things for their health.
-But whether you run competitively or recreationally, there is rarely a runner who gets away injury free (e.g. runner’s knee or shin splints).
-When you are ready to start training again, the following four tips can help.
+No matter whether you run competitively or recreationally, there is rarely a runner who gets away injury free.
+Runner’s knee (or IT Band Syndrome), jumper’s knee (or Patellofemoral Pain Syndrome), or shin splints are the most well-known overuse injuries.
+When you are ready to start training again, the following five tips can help.

 1. Find the right time